sawanabhi157/sawanabhi157/README.md

 ### Hi there 👋

 :telescope: I am a pre-final year student at IIIT Gwalior pursuing Integrated Post Graduate (B.Tech+M.Tech) degree in Information Technology.
 I'm Full Stack Developer and Open Source Enthusiat.
 I have 6 months of experince as a SDE Intern Logiciel Analytics. :seedling: I’m currently learning how to build distributed and reliable systems.
-Interested in all things related to Go, Linux, Site Reliability, DevOps, React, TypeScript, and Observability.
+Interested in all things related to Go, Linux, Site Reliability, DevOps, React.Js,Node.Js TypeScript, and Observability.

 You can find me on Twitter [@sawanabhi157](https://twitter.com/sawanabhi157) and on [LinkedIn](https://www.linkedin.com/in/sawanabhi157/).
   <br/>